 Planning to play sports?
 Campbell University has many options for athletes.
 See them all and learn more about life at Campbell University on the Student Life page.

-Let's take a closer look at to get a clearer sense of what Campbell University offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a clearer view of what Campbell University offers and if the school seems like a good fit for you.

-The acceptance rate at Campbell University is 81%.
-Last year, 5,025 students applied to Campbell University and 4,085 were admitted.
+Around 87% of applicants get into Campbell University each year.
+Last year, 4,142 students applied to Campbell University and 3,614 were admitted.

-Out of all the first-year, full-time undergrads who start at Campbell University, around 76% come back their sophomore year.
-Around 54% of students who started at Campbell University earn their Bachelor's degrees within six years.
+Out of all the first-year, full-time undergrads who start at Campbell University, around 74% return for the next year.
+Campbell University's six-year graduation rate for undergrads is 56%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-In 2020, students graduated with an average of $30,690 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $29,819 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Campbell University seems like a school you want to apply to, click the heart button to save it to your college list.